phamnhung01011984/PharaohsofEgyptSlots/policy-privacy.md

 # Privacy Policy

-**Company xxx** ("we," "us," or "our") is committed to protecting your privacy.
+**Company Pharaoh Play** ("we," "us," or "our") is committed to protecting your privacy.
 This Privacy Policy describes how we collect, use, and share information when you use our game.

 **1. Information We Collect**